 -Never engage in aggressive or distracted driving activities.
 Motorcycles can appear from nowhere and are difficult to spot.

 If you have been involved in a motorcycle accident in Bangor or Portland, contact the personal injury lawyers at Peter Thompson & Associates.
-For a free consultation and no obligation appointment call 1-800-804-2004 to discuss your rights today.
+For a consultation and no obligation appointment call 1-800-804-2004 to discuss your rights today.